One of My Most Recent Bird Photos when I started this page: Two Egrets Dancing, and one has a fish.

 The internet is littered with HOW TOs about photography.

 Any one you find, will do, for awhile.
 Then keep looking.
-As with books, only the ones that appeal to you will help you.
+As with books, only the ones that appeal to you will help.

 Pick one.
 Learn what you can.
 Then pick another.
-Public libraries are cheaper than bookstores, and anyone can look — all you want.
+Public libraries are cheaper than bookstores, and anyone can look — all they want.

 My favorite answer is, "I don't know."
-I am, after all, still an amateur.
+I am, after all, an amateur.

-According to the Oxford dictionary (American Enlish) (US), the word amateur is "from late 18th century: from French, from Italian amatore, from Latin amator 'lover', from amare 'to love'.
+According to the Oxford dictionary (American English) (US), the word amateur is "from late 18th century: from French, from Italian amatore, from Latin amator 'lover', from amare to love.
 I love photography.
-I love this stuff.
+Always have.
+Before I had a camera, I remembered images and designs.

-I've been making photographs for 53 (as of 2016) years, and I have had some published, including in Life Magazine, Jet and both Texas Observer and the much less interesting Dallas Observer, which has more often stolen than paid for, credited or even asked permission to publish my photographs, especially of rock 'n rollers and Bluses singers, before I got into birds.
+Like I keep saying, I've been making photographs formore than fifty years, and I have even had them published, including in Life Magazine, Jet and both Texas Observer and the much less interesting Dallas Observer, which has more often stolen than paid for, credited or even asked permission to publish my photographs.

 If someone wants to publish your pictures, ask for payment but demand credit.
-Later, when you get good at it, and they want more pix, ask for more money.
+Later, when you get good at it, ask for more money.

 When I'm feeling bad, soon as I remember to take some pictures — hardly matters of what — I start feeling better.

 The weather has to be pretty bad to not photograph something.
 My best camera and lens is weather-proof.
-It doesn't float, and if water gets inside it, I'd probably have to get it fixed or buy another one.
+But it doesn't float, and if water gets inside it, I'd probably have to get another one.
 So I sometimes wrap it in plastic or partially invert a garbage bag around it to make sure nothing wet gets in it.
+I don't mind getting me wet, but my camera is expensive.

 But when I want or need to stay home, there's always lots of stuff to photograph there, if I can think and see it.
 At home I take pictures of whatever strikes my eyes, and I call those pictures "Home Still Lifes."
 Many of those illustrate my ThEdBlog.